-Moving to Canada involves two categories of costs: government fees set by Immigration, Refugees and Citizenship Canada (IRCC) and other federal agencies, and third-party costs like language tests, credential assessments, medical exams, and optional legal fees.
-This guide breaks down every cost line by pathway so you can budget accurately before starting the process.
+How much does it cost to move to Canada?
+For a single Express Entry applicant who self-prepares, expect roughly $3,000-$4,000 CAD in fees, while a family of two adults and one child typically runs $6,000-$8,000 or more.
+Those totals combine two categories of cost: government fees set by Immigration, Refugees and Citizenship Canada (IRCC) and other federal agencies, and third-party costs like language tests, credential assessments, medical exams, and optional legal fees.
+This guide breaks down every cost line by pathway so you can budget accurately before starting.
 All amounts are in Canadian dollars (CAD) unless otherwise noted.
-Government fees are current as of March 2026 — always verify with IRCC's official fee schedule before applying.
+Important: IRCC increased most permanent residence fees on April 30, 2026, the figures below reflect that increase, but fees can change again, so always confirm the current amount on IRCC's official fee list before you pay.

 The Universal Costs (All Pathways)